-Lots of unusual stuff can be seen in the late hours at Walmart stores all over the US, but more often than not, they make you lose all hope in humanity and make you question whether your own existence on this planet is worth it or whether something like Mars, where there’s definitely less weirdos, ought to do it.
+Lots of unusual stuff can be seen in the late hours at Walmart stores all over the US, but more often than not, they make you lose all hope in humanity and make you question whether your own existence on this planet is worth it or whether something like Mars, where there’s definitely fewer weirdos, ought to do it.

-To prove that there’s still some hope for both humanity as a whole, and the rock and roll music, here something that will definitely make you smile.
-Clay Shelburn & Zac Stokes (Clay on the guitar, and Zac singing the second part of the song) made an impromptu cover of Stevie Ray Vaughan’s ‘Pride and Joy’ in Walmart on a guitar that most of us would likely disregard as unplayable and complete and utter garbage.
+To prove that there’s still some hope for humanity as a whole, and the rock and roll music, here something that will definitely make you smile.
+Clay Shelburn & Zac Stokes (Clay on the guitar, and Zac singing the second part of the song) made an impromptu cover of Stevie Ray Vaughan’s ‘Pride and Joy’ in Walmart on the guitar that most of us would likely disregard as unplayable and complete and utter garbage.

 As it turns out, unsurprisingly, the guy playing the toy guitar in the video is actually a really good guitarist and someone who dedicates a lot of time and effort into music.
 According to his bio on Reverbnation, Clay Shelburn has performed on stage since the age of 13, wrote his first song at 12, and currently works on promoting and touring his first full-length album, “Defined” (released October 2015).

 What also very cool is that after the above video gained attention via various websites, Clay decided to record the same cover using a proper acoustic guitar.
-After watching this second cover it becomes obvious that this isn’t just your average guitarist (on average a proper term to use would probably be a guitar owner, since to actually qualify for such title, one would be required to know more than just a few chords – if that) but a really talented and well practiced player.
+After watching this second cover it becomes obvious that this isn’t just your average guitarist (on average a proper term to use would probably be a guitar owner, since to actually qualify for such title, one would be required to know more than just a few chords – if that) but a really talented and well-practiced player.